hazelcast/hazelcast-nodejs-client/README.md

 # 5. Setting Up Client Network

 All network related configuration of Hazelcast Node.js client is performed via the `network` element in the declarative configuration file, or in the object `ClientNetworkConfig` when using programmatic configuration.
-Let’s first give the examples for these two approaches.
+Let's first give the examples for these two approaches.
 Then we will look at its sub-elements and attributes.

 ### Declarative Client Network Configuration

-Here is an example of configuring network for Node.js Client declaratively.
+Here is an example of configuring the network for Node.js Client declaratively.

 ```json
 {